zeeshanali/Online-Help/docs/Graphical_User_Interface_9_0.md

 - **Detect File Systems**: Detect an existing file system to be monitored at the manager GUI.
 - **Re-write Target Configuration**: Update each target with the current NID for the server with which it is associated.
 This is necessary after making changes to server/target configurations and is done after rescanning NIDs.
 Also see [Handling network address changes](Manage_maintain_HA_lustre_fs_5_0.md/#5.9) (updating NIDs).
-- **Install Updates**: When an updated release of Manager for Lustre\* software is installed on the *manager* server, a notification is displayed in the manager GUI indicating that updated software is also available for installation on a managed server or servers and the *Install Updates* button becomes enabled.
+- **Install Updates**: When an updated release of Intel® Manager for Lustre* software is installed on the *manager* server, a notification is displayed in the manager GUI indicating that updated software is also available for installation on a managed server or servers and the *Install Updates* button becomes enabled.
 After clicking the **Install Updates** button, a list of servers (default: all) to be included in this update operation is displayed in the Update dialog.
 Clicking the **Run** button in this dialog will cause the updated packages to be installed on the managed servers.